 - 3. Express its intention that postsecondary institutions should take steps to ensure that students who receive state grant aid are successful in achieving their academic goals.
-Such an expression would reflect the special responsibility that public institutions have to lowincome students that receive state taxpayer support-especially those attending public institutions who also benefit from the institution's state appropriation.
+Such an expression would reflect the special responsibility that public institutions have to low-income students that receive state taxpayer support-especially those attending public institutions who also benefit from the institution's state appropriation.
 In keeping with that expectation, VSAC should include in its regular reporting an analysis of appropriate metrics that track the academic progress and completion of students receiving state grant aid awards. - 4.
 Increase its investment in state financial aid programs by at least \$5M annually as described more fully in the set of recommendations in the Resource Allocation section. - 5.
-No later than the 2022 session, state an intention that high school seniors be required to complete a Free Application for Federal Student Aid (FAFSA) as a condition of high school graduation, as well as the state's grant aid application.
-Evidence shows that completing the FAFSA can increase the college-going and persistence rates of low-income students.38 Moreover, changes recently passed by Congress will create a simplified FAFSA taking effect in 2023, making objections to imposing this requirement less compelling.
+No later than the 2022 session, state an intention that high school seniors be required to complete a Free Application for Federal Student Aid (FAFSA) as a condition of high school graduation.
+Evidence from other states shows that such a step can increase the college-going rates of low-income students.
+Moreover, changes recently passed by Congress will create a simplified FAFSA taking effect in 2023, making objections to imposing this requirement less compelling.
 Further, charge VSAC and the Agency of Education with consulting with the appropriate stakeholders and recommending an implementation strategy for action by the legislature during the following session.